oscareriksson/FEDn-Swedish-BERT/README.md

 This repository contains an example FEDn client to train a Swedish BERT model for sentiment analysis on Swedish reviews.
 The model is implemented using Pytorch and Huggingface Transformers.

 > This example has only been tested in a pseudo-distributed environment.
-See test results at the bottom of this page.
+Performed tests are shown at the bottom of this page.

 > Note that this example shows how to configure FEDn for training, and how to configure and start clients.
 It is assumed that a FEDn network is aleady up and running with a blank, unconfigured Reducer.
 If this is not the case, start here: https://github.com/scaleoutsystems/fedn/blob/master/README.md